Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 )
 ```

-We should do all initialization of our app inside the `activate` signal, while `shutdown` can be used to safely free assets. `main`, which we used to do the main loop, is actually just a convenience function, with the following behavior:
+We should do all initialization of our app inside the `activate` signal, while `shutdown` can be used to safely free assets. [`main`](@ref), which we have used so far, is actually just a convenience function that wraps the following behavior:

 ```julia
 main("example.app") do app::Application